Ignatius Kutu Acheampong: Late Ghana Leader’s House in Atwima Hwediem Faces Deterioration

 The late military leader's burial site had a big epitaph, a small statue of the late Military Head of State and framed photos on the wall.

-The entrance of the residence had also deteriorated, with the gate and wall fence looking rusty.
-The road leading to the house was also in deplorable shape.
+The entrance of the residence had also deteriorated, with the gate and wall fence looking rusty, with the road leading to the house also in a deplorable shape.

 CJ appealed to the government of Ghana to renovate the residence of the late Acheampong and convert it into a tourist site for school children or tourists.